TongfeiLiu/LGPNet-for-building-CD/README.md

 # LGPNet
-The code will be uploaded after the article is accepted for publication.
+The code will be uploaded within a week.